RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 C	is	incorrect	because	security	misconfigurations	occur	when applications	and	systems	are	not	properly	configured	or	maintained	in a	secure	manner.
 This	can	be	due	to	a	shortcoming	in	security baselines	or	configurations,	unauthorized	changes	to	system configurations,	or	a	failure	to	patch	and	upgrade	systems	as	security patches	are	released	by	the	vendor.
 Security	misconfigurations	also include	not	changing	the	default	configurations	or	credentials	that come	with	an	application	prior	to	its	use	and	deployment.

-### Question # 14 - What	standard	is	used	between	different	entities	within	a	federated	systemto	exchange	information	about	authentication	and	user	attributes?
+### Question # 14 - What	standard	is	used	between	different	entities	within	a	federated	system to	exchange	information	about	authentication	and	user	attributes?
 A.	SAML
 B.	XML
 C.	HTML
 D.	TLS
 Answer: A.

-The	Security	Assertion	Markup	Language	(SAML)	is	an	open standard	for	exchanging	information	for	authentication	and authorization	between	an	identity	provider	and	a	relying	party.
-SAML provides	information	to	ensure	that	authentication	has	been	completed successfully.
+[important] The	Security	Assertion	Markup	Language	(SAML)	is	**an	open standard**	for	**exchanging	information	for	authentication	and authorization	between	an	identity	provider	and	a	relying	party**.
+**SAML provides	information	to	ensure	that	authentication	has	been	completed successfully**.
 It	also	provides	the	identification	for	the	identity provider	and	organization	as	well	as	a	set	of	attributes	about	the	user to	be	given	to	the	relying	party.

 B	is	incorrect	because	XML	is	similar	to	SAML	in	structure	and format,	but	is	not	used	for	exchanging	information	with	a	federated system.
 XML	is	a	standard	format	for	encoding	and	exchanging information,	but	it	is	not	used	specifically	for	authentication	and authorization.